DaUmega/PeerCam/README.md

 # PeerCam

-PeerCam is a **peer-to-peer, encrypted camera web app** that allows users to set up a webcam as a live-streaming security camera.
+PeerCam is a **peer-to-peer, encrypted camera web app** that allows users to set up a webcam as a live-streaming camera.
 Stream securely to other users without storing video on a server, ensuring privacy and real-time access.

 ---